gdestuynder/audisp-json/messages_format.rst

 :details.cwd: Current working directory of the program.
 :details.parentprocess: Name of the parent process which has spawned details.process.
 :details.ppid: PID of the parent process.
+:details.ptree: Human readable tree of parent processes.
+This is serialized and order matters!

 Implemented message categories
 ------------------------------